Editor's Note: Updated November 2018 You've probably heard of Bluehost -- if there's anybody that can…

 Bloggers in recent years have been blessed with numerous web design apps and integrations.

-Think about it.
 It wasn’t too long ago when the average blogger had to install WordPress manually, using an FTP.
 That approach is problematic for the least tech-savvy among us.
 Sometimes, it required hiring someone to get the job done.